mrcavalcanti/mosaicoo/ISSUE_TRIAGE.md

 ### Documentation issue?

-First, evaluate if the documentation makes sense to be included in the Grafana project:
+First, evaluate if the documentation makes sense to be included in the Mosaicoo project:

 - Is this something we want/can maintain as a project?
 - Is this referring to usage of some specific integration/tool and in that case is that a popular use case in combination with Grafana?